 The MSI MPG 341CQPX QD-OLED is a 34-inch 1440p ultrawide gaming monitor with a QD-OLED panel.
 It competes against other ultrawide OLED monitors like the LG 34GS95QE-B and the Gigabyte AORUS MO34WQC2.
 It has a 240Hz refresh rate, VRR support, and HDMI 2.1 bandwidth that lets it take full advantage of gaming consoles and high-end graphics cards.
 On top of its gaming features, it also has extra perks designed for everyday use, like a USB-C port with DisplayPort Alt Mode support and 90W of power delivery, as well as a KVM switch.
 As it's an OLED display, it's prone to permanent burn-in when exposed to the same static elements over time.
 It includes some settings to mitigate the risk of burn-in and has a custom heatsink to dissipate heat without a fan.

 The MSI MPG 341CQPX is fantastic for PC gaming.
 It has a 240Hz refresh rate with VRR support, and motion looks incredibly smooth thanks to its near-instantaneous response time.
 Your inputs also feel responsive, as it has low input lag.
 Additionally, it's incredible for gaming in dark rooms as blacks look deep and inky, and bright colors are vivid.
-However, deep blacks look slightly purple in brighter rooms, and it has distracting VRR flicker when frame rates change rapidly.
+However, deep blacks look purple in brighter rooms, and it has distracting VRR flicker when frame rates change rapidly.

 Sharp motion thanks to near-instantaneous response time.

-Perfect black levels without any blooming.
+Perfect black levels in dark rooms.

 Supports all common VRR formats.